 The advantage of using your blood sugar level as a guide versus a regimented intermittent fasting protocol or a fixed calorie intake is that it accounts for the energy your burn as well as what you’re eating.

 Eating is not bad.
-In the end it is about balancing your intake with your expenditure which can be a challenge when we are surrounded by cheap hyperpalatable foods.
+In the end it is about balancing your intake with your expenditure while also getting the nutrients you need.
+This can be a challenge when we are surrounded by cheap hyperpalatable foods.

 Many people find that they are able to eat less overall when intermittent fasting compared to trying to eat numerous ‘small’ meals.